 This Product is discontinued, please refer to the Alternatives shown below under Similar Products or contact us directly.

-Measurement system for determining the spectral absorption coefficient and effective scattering coefficient of scattering media.
-Different stages of expansion in the spectral range UV, VIS to IR.
+- Measurement device for determining the spectral absorption coefficient and effective scattering coefficient of scattering media

 Main Features on a glance: